Orchestrate official Codex app profileswithout the account chaos.

 Includes:

-Use Free to prove the switching workflow.
-Upgrade once for live headroom, Accounts Pool access, automatic profile rollover, Telegram remote, and unlimited profiles/projects.
+Use Free for 2 profiles, 2 projects, Codex Apps orchestration, and live headroom.
+Upgrade once for Accounts Pool access, automatic profile rollover, Telegram remote, and unlimited profiles/projects.

 FAQ